-There was a sizeable colony of Soghdians living in Dunhuang by the 4th century CE, perhaps upwards of 1000 individuals, and by the time that the overland Silk Road route began to decline drastically, i.e., by the middle of the 8th century CE, they numbered around 1400 in Dunhuang, spread across some 300 households.
+There was a sizeable colony of Sogdians living in Dunhuang by the 4th century CE, perhaps upwards of 1000 individuals, and by the time that the overland Silk Road route began to decline drastically, i.e., by the middle of the 8th century CE, they numbered around 1400 in Dunhuang, spread across some 300 households.
 This data can be gleaned from the cadastral, or public tax, records.
-It appears that there was a marked boost in newly arrived Soghdians from Transoxiana during the early 7th century, since the public records indicate that there were suddenly numerous Soghdians living in Dunhuang with both Turkic and Soghdian names; the Turkic incursions into Transoxiana had begun just prior to this period, suggesting that many Soghdians chose to emigrate eastward, even though they had also taken Turkic names in order to appease their new Turkic masters.
+It appears that there was a marked boost in newly arrived Sogdians from Transoxiana during the early 7th century since the public records indicate that there were suddenly numerous Sogdians living in Dunhuang with both Turkic and Soghdian names; the Turkic incursions into Transoxiana had begun just prior to this period, suggesting that many Sogdians chose to emigrate eastward, even though they had also taken Turkic names in order to appease their new Turkic masters.

-In fact, some historians believe that Soghdian merchants were behind the triangle of trade between China, northern India (present-day Pakistan) and Transoxiana, where Chinese silk, embroidery and porcelain travelled to India and gold, musk, pepper and camphor travelled from India to Transoxiana, while cloth made of cotton, hemp or flax, as well as Iranian rugs, travelled to China from Transoxiana.
-And of course, from the Tarim Basin, jade travelled to the capital of China, since Chinese emperors had a pronounced weakness for items made of this unique material.
+In fact, some historians believe that Soghdian merchants were behind the triangle of trade between China, northern India (present-day Pakistan), and Transoxiana, where Chinese silk, embroidery, and porcelain traveled to India and gold, musk, pepper, and camphor traveled from India to Transoxiana, while cloth made of cotton, hemp or flax, as well as Iranian rugs, traveled to China from Transoxiana.
+And of course, from the Tarim Basin, jade traveled to the capital of China, since Chinese emperors had a pronounced weakness for items made of this unique material.

 The Soghdians practiced the Mazdean religion, which prizes the power of the intellect over ignorance, the supremacy of light over darkness, and though no Mazdean temple has been unearthed at Dunhuang, there are official records that refer to just such a temple at Dunhuang.
 The term Mazdean is derived from the god, Mazda, the bestower of intellect, or knowledge.
 The Mazdean religion is also related to the later belief system, Zoroastrianism, referring to the adherents of the scriptures of the Zoroastrians, whose founder, Zoroaster, lived during the 11th -10th century BCE, circa.
 Mogao Grotto Cave 17 contains a large number of Mazdean icons whose content bears a distinct semblance to certain pre-Islamic era murals in the Central Asian/ Transoxian city of Panjikent (also written as Panjakent), a city located in the Sughd Province of present-day Tajikistan, which city lies about 100 kilometers southwest of Samarkand, capital of present-day Uzbekistan.